rchartra/NcCut/docs/source/installation.rst

             python3 -m venv venv
             venv\Scripts\activate

 #.
-Then install CutView using PIP:
+Then install NcCut using PIP:

     .. code-block:: console

-        pip install cutview
+        pip install nccut

 #.
 To run the app execute the following Python code:

     .. code-block:: python

-        from cutview.cutview import CutView
+        from nccut.nccut import NcCut
-        CutView().run()
+        NcCut().run()

 #.
 To exit the virtual environment when finished: